-LKPY leverages Pandas [18], numpy [19], scipy [20], and PyTables/HDF5, along with several other Python modules.
-We use Cython [1] for native-code acceleration, as it integrates with numpy and OpenMP with a minimum of boilerplate.
+LKPY leverages Pandas [McKinney and Others, 2010], numpy [Oliphant, 2006], scipy [Oliphant, 2007], and PyTables/HDF5, along with several other Python modules.
+We use Numba [Lam et al., 2015] for native-code acceleration, as it enables efficient, parallelized NumPy-based code without complex build toolchains; JobLib provides parallelism for higher-level batch operations and other settings where Numba parallelism is not effective.

 We regularly test LKPY with recent Python versions on Windows, Linux, and macOS.
 Our ongoing criteria are to support the three major operating systems, and the version of Python 3 available in the most most recent release of major Linux distributions (Ubuntu LTS, RHEL/CentOS with EPEL, and Debian).
 We focus primarily on Anaconda-based Python installations, but also test the code with vanilla Python on all supported platforms.
-We provide binaries via Anaconda Cloud for supported Python versions and operating systems3, along with source distributions on the Python Package Index4.
-We are evaluating providing precompiled binaries through the Python Package Index as well.
+We provide binaries via Anaconda Cloud for supported Python versions and operating systems4, along with source distributions on the Python Package Index5.